Herb Adderley: Regular season

+Postseason

+Broadcasting and coaching career

 After Adderley retired, he returned to Philadelphia to broadcast football games for Temple University and the Philadelphia Eagles.
 He also coached as an assistant at Temple and with the Philadelphia Bell of the World Football League under head coach Willie Wood, a Packer teammate.

-Adderley was inducted into the Pro Football Hall of Fame in 1980.
-A year after his induction in Canton, Adderley became a member of the Packer Hall of Fame in 1981.
-He was also chosen for the AFL-NFL 1960-1984 All-Star teams.
+Personal life and death

+In 2007, Adderley became lead plaintiff in a class-action lawsuit against the NFL Players Association, for alleged non-payment of fees due under licensing and marketing agreements with the players, in connection with the use of the players' images in video games, and on trading cards and other items.
+In 2009, the case settled for $26.25 million.

-Adderley's cousin's grandson (first cousin twice removed), Nasir Adderley, was drafted by the Los Angeles Chargers in the second round of the 2019 NFL Draft.
+Adderley's cousin's grandson (first cousin twice removed), Nasir Adderley, was drafted by the Los Angeles Chargers in the second round of the 2019 NFL draft.
+His first interception was against former Chargers Pro Bowl and All Pro quarterback Drew Brees.

-Adderley died on October 30, 2020 at the age of 81.
+Adderley died on October 30, 2020, at the age of 81.